Threefold office: Lutheranism

 (a) The prophetical office (munus, or officium propheticum) includes teaching and the miracles of Christ.

 (b) The priestly office (munus sacerdotale) consists of the satisfaction made for the sins of the world by the death on the cross, and in the continued intercession of the exalted Savior for his people (redemptio et intercessio sacerdotalis).

 (c) The kingly office (munus regium), whereby Christ founded his kingdom, defends his church against all enemies, and rules all things in heaven and on earth.
 The old divines distinguish between the reign of nature (regnum naturae sive potentiae), which embraces all things; the reign of grace (regnum gratiae), which relates to the church militant on earth; and the reign of glory (regnum gloriae), which belongs to the church triumphant in heaven.

-The theologians who followed Luther and Melanchthon down to the middle of the seventeenth century treat Christ's saving work under the two heads of king and priest.
-Calvin, in the first edition of his Institutes of the Christian Religion (1536), did the same, and it was not till the third edition (1559) and the Genevan Catechism that he fully presented the three offices.
-This convenient threefold division of the office of Christ was used by the theologians of both confessions during the seventeenth century.
-Ernesti opposed it, but Schleiermacher restored it.
+The theologians who followed Martin Luther and Philip Melanchthon down to the mid-17th century treat Christ's saving work under the two heads of king and priest.
+John Calvin, in the first edition of his Institutes of the Christian Religion (1536), did the same, and it was not until the third edition (1559) and the Genevan Catechism that he fully presented the three offices.
+The convenient threefold division of the office of Christ was used by the theologians of both confessions during the 17th century.
+Johann August Ernesti opposed it, but Friedrich Schleiermacher restored it.

 Roman Catholicism

 The Catechism of the Catholic Church states: "Jesus fulfilled the messianic hope of Israel in his threefold office of priest, prophet, and king."

-In his 5th century Gospel harmony book Harmony of the Gospels Saint Augustine viewed the variations in the gospel accounts in terms of the different focuses of the authors on Jesus: Matthew on royalty, Mark on humanity, Luke on priesthood and John on divinity.
+In his 5th-century book on gospel harmony Harmony of the Gospels, Saint Augustine viewed the variations in the Gospel accounts in terms of the different focuses of the authors on Jesus: Matthew on royalty, Mark on humanity, Luke on priesthood and John on divinity.

+Mormonism

+In 1830, Josph Smith founded a Church and published "The Book of Mormon", a biblical-style text which he claimed was a translation of ancient plates found near him home in Palmyra.
+By 1840, Smith and his followers had founded a city, Nauvoo, in a Illinois.
+Smith taught that humans can become Gods, and on April 11, 1844, the church's Council of Fifty voted to sustain Smith as "our Prophet, Priest & King".